PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *str, required, no default*

   The file containing the total rotation curve and the gas distribution.
 This can be a tirific .def file or a table in a text file.
 In case of the latter it should be arranged as the optical file.
-  The RADI can be different and the gas disk should be indicated with DISK_G. the observed RC as V_OBS  with V_OBS_ERR as its error.
+  The RADI can be different and the gas disk should be indicated with DISK_G_# the observed RC as V_OBS  with V_OBS_ERR as its error.
+In case of a tirific file every pair of even-uneven disks are combined into a single disk under the assumption the def indicates different values of the approaching and receding side that should be averaged.
+  The first pair of disks is assumed to be V_OBS.

 **distance**: null